tommasomoretti/nameless-analytics/README.md

 An open-source web analytics platform for power users, based on [Google Tag Manager](https://marketingplatform.google.com/intl/it/about/tag-manager/) and [Google BigQuery](https://cloud.google.com/bigquery).

-Collect, analyze, and activate your website data with a free* real-time web analytics suite that respects user privacy.
+Collect, analyze, and activate your website data with a free[^1] real-time web analytics suite that respects user privacy.